At Calvert Manor, life is a getaway on Piscataway Bay

 In 2016, the neighborhood won the PLANT (People Loving and Nurturing Trees) Silver Award from the Maryland Plant Community Awards Program.
 Buckley spearheaded the community’s efforts that led to the award.
 The award was given in recognition of the association’s “enthusiasm and hard work in planting and caring for trees” in the community.

-“One of the unique things about the community is that we have our own water system—with the best water in the county,” said Buckley.
+“One of the unique things about the community is that we have our own water system — with the best water in the county,” said Buckley.

 Buckley was once the editor of Calvert Manor’s monthly newsletter, the Potomac Palaver, (currently on hiatus) and is now the treasurer of Calvert Manor Corporation.
 When the first houses in the neighborhood were under construction, the Washington Suburban Sanitary Commission would not build out to include the area.
 Neighbors came together to form an independent water system that began serving residents in 1955.